bge-barcoding/BGEE/README.md

 - Update [config/config.yaml](https://github.com/bge-barcoding/BeeGees/blob/main/config/config.yaml) with the neccessary paths and variables.
 - **Currently, BeeGees' structural_validation only works for COI-5P and rbcL barcodes due to HMM availability (to be updated).
 BeeGees' taxonomic_validation currently only works for COI-5P due to sole use of the BOLDistilled BLAST DB (to be updated).**
 - Each rule in the config.yaml can specify the number of requested threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
+- If heirarchical taxonomy information was provided in the `samples.csv` file, this file can be reused as the expected_taxonomy CSV file required during taxonomic validation of barcode consensus sequences.

 ## Cluster configuration using Snakemake profiles ##
 - See `profiles/` directory for 'slurm' and 'local' (i.e. non-SLURM) cluster submission parameters.
 The `jobs` parameter is likely the most important as it dictates how many workflow jobs can be run concurrently.